skx/cpmulator/README.md

 This repository contains a CP/M emulator, with integrated CCP, which is primarily designed to launch simple CP/M binaries:

-* The project was created to run [a text-based adventure game](https://github.com/skx/lighthouse-of-doom/) I wrote a few years ago, to amuse my child.
+* The project was initially created to run [my text-based adventure game](https://github.com/skx/lighthouse-of-doom/), which I wrote a few years ago, to amuse my child.
   * This was written in Z80 assembly language and initially targeted at CP/M, although it was later ported to the ZX Spectrum.

-* Over time it has become more functional:
-  * It can now run ZORK 1, 2, & 3, as well as The Hitchhiker's guide to the galaxy and other similar games.
+Over time this project has become more complete, and more complex.
+I've implemented enough of the BIOS functions to run simple binaries and also several of the well-known programs of the time:

+* The Aztec C-Compiler.
+  * You can edit and compile code within the emulator, then run it!
+* Borland's Turbo Pascal
+  * You can edit and compile code within the emulator, then run it!
+* Microsoft BASIC
+* Zork 1, 2, & 3

-I've implemented enough of the BIOS functions to run simple binaries, including Microsoft BASIC, but I've not implemented any notion of disk-based access.  (i.e. Opening, reading/writing, and closing files is absolutely fine, but any API call that refers to tracks, sectors, or disks will fail.)
+The biggest caveat of the emulator is that I've not implemented any notion of disk-based access.
+This means that, for example opening, reading/writing, and closing files is absolutely fine, but any API call that refers to tracks, sectors, or disks will fail.

 A companion repository contains a collection of vintage CP/M software you can use with this, or any other, emulator: